 Documenting function with our Medicare patients in today’s medical climate is required to get paid.
 Documenting function is not required in workers’ compensation however, many of the best workers’ compensation practices across the country document exactly what their patient can and cannot perform related to the essential functions of their full duty job during outpatient therapy so more efficient return-to-work decisions can be made.

-Documentation of function in outpatient rehab, as well as defining the exact percentage of the job a workers’ compensation patient can perform, assists in providing objective documentation in regards to which of your patients need work conditioning/hardening/advanced work rehab and which are able to perform 100% of their jobs physical demands.
+Documentation of function in outpatient rehab, as well as defining the exact percentage of the job a workers’ comp patient can perform, assists in providing objective documentation in regards to which of your patients need work conditioning/hardening/advanced work rehab and which are able to perform 100% of their jobs physical demands.

 Claims managers tend to be very picky in regards to verbal authorization when a physician has ordered work hardening/conditioning.
 I would scrutinize a request as well when someone wants me to pay them $5,000 to $10,000.00 for a rehabilitation program!
 A rehab practice has to provide value when the expense to the insurance company is so high.
-Here are some value based strategies to be considered the best work hardening/conditioning program in your market:
+Here are some strategies to be considered the best work hardening/conditioning program in your market:

 - Your initial evaluation, in a work hardening/work conditioning/advanced work rehab program, should never be a full functional capacity evaluation.
 It should be a baseline psychophysical based evaluation focusing on return-to-work function, used to determine the most appropriate strength and conditioning starting points